jspv/teslajson/README.md

 tesla_poller uses the teslajson library to do smart polling of your Tesla(s) and log the resulting JSON information to a directory and/or AWS Kinesis stream for post-processing.
 It will change polling frequency depending on what you are doing (e.g. driving, charging, pre-heating, nothing, etc).

-Required Parameters:

 Required parameters:

 - Option one:

-  - _userid_: your login for teslamotors.com
+  - _userid_: your login for teslamotors.com, you will be prompted for the password

 - Option two: (May be combined with option one to create a new tokenfile)